GITI-Web/GITI-Web.github.io/Study/新概念 Lesson83.md

 　us?

-SAM: No, thank you.
+Sam: No, thank you.
 Tom.

 　I've already had lunch.

 　I had at half past twelve.

-CAROL: Have a cup of coffee then.
+Carol: Have a cup of coffee then.

-SAM: I've just had a cup, thank you.
+Sam: I've just had a cup, thank you.

 　I had one after my lunch.

-TOM: Let's go into the living room,Carol.
+Tom: Let's go into the living room,Carol.

 　We can have our coffee there.

-CAROL: Excuse the mess, Sam.
+Carol: Excuse the mess, Sam.

 　This room's very untidy.